-Denise is skilled in knowledge translation and the application of systems thinking for tackling complex social problems.
-She has a good working practice of multiple methodologies and is a specialist in qualitative methods (including extensive experience of interviews and focus groups) and soft systems methods.
+Denise skills lie in the areas of knowledge translation and the application of systems thinking to complex social problems.
+She has a good working practice of multiple methodologies and is a specialist in qualitative methods, including extensive experience of interviews and focus groups and soft systems methods.
 These skills have recently been applied to employee behaviour change to support wider organisational and societal change in both government and hospital settings.

 Denise previously worked as a Research Fellow at the London School of Hygiene and Tropical Medicine.
-During this time she conducted a process evaluation of the Healthy Towns initiative in England, a £30 million investment from the Department of Health aimed at implementing and evaluating community-based environmental interventions to tackle obesity.
+During this time she evaluated the Healthy Towns initiative in England, a £30 million investment from the Department of Health aimed at implementing and evaluating community-based environmental interventions to tackle obesity.